 If I am planning to launch a new venture immediately after graduation, which courses will be most helpful?

-- NUvention courses in your industry of interest will provide practical know-how leading to a launch.
+- NUvention courses in your industry of interest, as well as New Venture Development and New Venture Launch, will provide practical know-how leading to a launch.

 - Experiential courses include Buyout Lab, Venture Capital Experience, Entrepreneurial Experience, and the Business of Commercialization.

 - The Entrepreneurial Firm: Building the Winning Team

 Learn more about KIEI courses via the Course Catalog.

 Questions about KIEI courses?
 Contact email@example.com.